Ugly Handling of Savage Hit Proves NFL Concussion Policy Still Complete Disaster

 Furthermore, the NFL is a cash cow, and the players are nothing more than commodities.
 The Texans once again showed how poorly the league treats its performers.

-According to ESPN's Adam Schefter, C.J.
+According to Schefter, C.J.
 Fiedorowicz's career hangs in the balance after he suffered his fourth concussion in the last two years.
 The Texans front office placed the tight end on injured reserve five days ago.
 Here's how NFL business really works: Fiedorowicz could lose millions of dollars if forced to retire at just 26 years of age.

 "When the Texans awarded him a three-year, $21.5 million contract extension last summer that included $10 million guaranteed, they included a de-escalator that would bring down his base salary by $2.8 million if he was to be cut as a result of a pre-existing condition such as a concussion," Schefter reported.